fun4jimmy/wixsnippet-windowsupdate/readme.md

-# WiX Snippet - Basic Application
+# WiX Snippet - Application with Microsoft CRT Merge Module

-This *WiX Snippet* contains the bare minimum required to generate a simple Windows application installer [msi](https://technet.microsoft.com/en-us/library/cc978328.aspx) using the [*WiX Toolset*](http://wixtoolset.org/).
+This *WiX Snippet* contains demonstrates how to create a Windows application installer [msi](https://technet.microsoft.com/en-us/library/cc978328.aspx) using the [*WiX Toolset*](http://wixtoolset.org/).
+The installer also installs the required Microsoft CRT runtime by using a merge module, the CRT merge modules are installed as part of a normal Visual Studio installation.

 ## Installation